BishamKunwor/BishamKunwor/packages/react-jwt-auth/readme.md

 ### Handling Token Expiration

-This package expects that the JWT token includes the `exp` (expiration) field in the payload.
+This package checks that the JWT token includes the `exp` (expiration) field in the payload.
 If the token is expired, the package will automatically try to refresh the token by calling the `getNewTokens` function you provide.
+If `exp` field is missing then it will check if server is sending 401 error then retry to `getNewTokens` method.

 ## API